words to describe yourself

 Career Writer

-Julia has recently joined Kickresume as a career writer.
-From helping people with their English to get admitted to the uni of their dreams to advising them on how to succeed in the job market.
-It would seem that her career is on a steadfast trajectory.
+Julia is an experienced career writer at Kickresume, who brings you expert tips on how to score big in the job market.
+From helping people improve their English to gain admission to their dream university, to guiding them on how to advance professionally, it would seem that her own career is also on a steadfast trajectory.
 Julia holds a degree in Anglophone studies from Metropolitan University in Prague, where she also resides.
 Apart from creative writing and languages, she takes a keen interest in literature and theatre.

 Share this article